Master of Business Administration (MBA)

 Family and Consumer Science (MS)

-The graduate program in Family and Consumer Sciences leads to the Master of Science degree.
+The Master of Science degree in Family and Consumer Sciences is now completely online.
 The program is designed to serve the needs of qualified students preparing for Family and Consumer Sciences careers in business, education, hospitals, industry, government, community agencies, and for entering a doctoral program in Family and Consumer Sciences or in a related discipline.
-On-campus visit(s) required.
+Students can select from specialization tracks in Clothing, Textiles, and Fashion; Nutrition and Foods; and General Family and Consumer Sciences.
+The Nutrition and Foods track is designed to support individuals enrolled in or completing a dietetic internship.

 Clinical Nurse Leader Track (MSN)